Munster: Economy

 2014 CSO figures indicated that GDP per capita in the province ranged from €28,094 in the South Tipperary/Waterford (South-East) region, to €50,544 in Cork and Kerry (South-West).
-Disposable income in the province was approximately €22,000 per person in 2008 - behind the Eastern and Dublin region (€25,000 per person) and ahead of the Border, Midland and Western regions (€20,000 per person).
+Disposable income in the province was approximately €22,000 per person in 2008 – behind the Eastern and Dublin region (€25,000 per person) and ahead of the Border, Midland and Western regions (€20,000 per person).

 Agriculture

 Munster's agricultural industry centres around the Golden Vale pasturelands which cover counties Cork, Limerick and Tipperary.
-Kerry Group manufactures dairy products from the dairy cows of the region, and Glanbia is a food producer which operates an "innovation centre" in the region.
-Dawn Meats also operate from County Waterford.
+Kerry Group manufactures dairy products from the dairy cows of the region.
+Glanbia is a food producer which operates an "innovation centre" in the region.
+Dawn Meats operate from County Waterford.

 Retail

-Irish-owned retailer Dunnes Stores was founded in Cork, and Ireland's largest supermarket group, the Musgrave Group, is also based in Munster.
+Irish-owned retailer Dunnes Stores was founded in Cork.
+Ireland's largest supermarket group, the Musgrave Group, is based in Munster.

 Employment

 Large employers in the region include AOL, Bausch & Lomb, Dairygold, Dell, Amazon, Motorola, Amgen, Pfizer, Analog Devices, Fexco Financial Services, Vistakon, Waterford Crystal, Apple Computer, Intel, Novartis, O2, Lufthansa Technik, Kerry Group, Siemens, Sony and Blizzard Entertainment.

 The largest employment hub in Munster is Metropolitan Cork, where a number of multinational firms are located in the Cork city area, including at Little Island.
 The Shannon Free Zone, in County Clare and near Limerick city, is also a centre of employment.

 In media

 A number of television companies and studios have (or had) a Munster-focus.
 These include RTÉ Cork (RTÉ's regional studio in Cork), South Coast TV and Channel South.
-The latter transmitted local programming to Cork, Limerick, and parts of Kerry, Waterford, Clare and Tipperary.
+Channel South transmitted local programming to Cork, Limerick, and parts of Kerry, Waterford, Clare and Tipperary.

 Apart from the local city or regional newspapers, a number of print outlets focus or market themselves on a provincial basis.
 These include the Avondhu (covering parts of Cork, Waterford, Limerick and Tipperary), the Nationalist & Munster Advertiser, the Munster Express, and others.